Giorgio Visioli

 Giorgio Visioli (born 15 April 2003) is an English professional boxer.
-As an amateur he was a two-weight England Boxing National Champion.
+He has held the English lightweight title since December 2025.
+As an amateur, Visioli was a two-weight England Boxing National Champion.

 Career

 Fighting out of Repton Boxing Club, Visioli won the England Boxing National Amateur Championships at lightweight in 2022 and light-welterweight a year later.

 He turned professional in August 2023, signing a promotional contract with Eddie Hearn led Matchroom Boxing.

 Visioli made his pro-debut on 25 November 2023 at the 3Arena in Dublin, stopping Lee Anthony Sibley in the first round.

 He claimed his seventh successive professional win, and sixth inside the distance, with a fourth round stoppage of Kane Baker at Park Community Arena in Sheffield on 19 April 2025.

 Visioli defeated Elias Federico Duguet on points over eight rounds at bp pulse LIVE Arena in Birmingham on 21 June 2025.

 He faced James Wilkins at Wells Fargo Center in Philadelphia, USA, on 11 October 2025.
 Visioli won the eight-round contest via unanimous decision.

-Visioli is scheduled to fight Joe Howarth in a final eliminator for a shot at the English lightweight title at Indigo at The O2 in London on 17 December 2025.
+Visioli fought Joe Howarth for the vacant English lightweight title at Indigo at The O2 in London on 17 December 2025.
+He won by unanimous decision to claim his first professional championship.

+He made a successful first defence of his title with a unanimous decision win over Levi Giles at the Copper Box Arena in London on 21 March 2026.

+Visioli is scheduled to face Maxi Hughes at Utilita Arena in Sheffield on 24 October 2026.